Country sensation Shania Twain is making quite the comeback with her Las Vegas ‘Let’s Go!’ residency to close out 2019 and bring in the New Year.

 “[The movie] tells my story and shares what God has done amidst all the hard things I went through,” says Camp.
 “It shows hope in the midst of pain.”

-The biographical film is set to hit theaters in March 2020.
+The biographical film is set to hit theaters on March 13, 2020.
 Watch the emotional trailer below: